 - Wired, high-speed internet through Comcast’s Internet Essentials; OR

-- T-Mobile wireless hotspots with unlimited data for families who are housing insecure and/or cannot be served by Comcast.
+- T-Mobile wireless hotspots with unlimited data for families who are experiencing housing insecurity and/or cannot be served by Comcast.

 You can learn more about PHLConnectED at phila.gov/phlconnected.

-The Emergency Broadband Benefit (EBB) launched on May 12, 2021 by the Federal Communications Commission (FCC) to help all U.S. households access or keep their internet.
+The Affordable Connectivity Program (previously known as the Emergency Broadband Benefit (EBB)) is a Federal Communications Commission (FCC) benefit program to help all U.S. households access or keep their internet.

 Eligible households in Philadelphia can receive:

-- A one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers if a household contributes between $10 and $50 toward the purchase price.
+- A one-time discount of up to $100 to buy a laptop, desktop computer, or tablet from participating providers if a household contributes between $10 and $50 toward the purchase price.

 A household is eligible if a member of the household meets at least one of the criteria below: